Hangzhou, one of China's most dynamic cities, is a pearl in the Yangtze River Delta. Shopping in Hangzhou

 running between the north and south sections of Hangzhou has become the city's commercial center.

-e the grand buildings of the Zhejiang Provincial Great Hall of the People, Hangzhou
+Along the road include the grand buildings of the Zhejiang Provincial Great Hall of the People, Hangzhou

 Culture Center, Victory Theatre, International Mansion, Hangzhou Department Store, Hangzhou Grand